 One family decided to spend less time in the kitchen by canceling their annual turkey and try the new holiday tradition of making hamburgers with toppings instead.
 On Christmas Day, when teens had time and inclination, they helped to plan, cook, and serve dinner.

 3. Puzzling fun:

 Perhaps puzzling will be a new holiday tradition for your teens this year.
 Every year, my family’s grandma would break open a 1,000- to 2,000-piece jigsaw puzzle.
 As grandkids helped to navigate the pieces into place, they would talk and discuss the past year and what was on tap for the next.
 (Even after grandma passed away, the grown-up grandkids each chose a puzzle that would call up memories of these special times.)

 4. Widening the circle:

-Open up family time to friends and outsiders, especially those who don’t celebrate your particular holiday.
+As children age, opening up family time to friends and outsiders, especially those who don’t celebrate your particular holiday, is a lovely — and win-win — new holiday tradition to incorporate.
 Our own family loved to invite our teens’ friends who were Jewish or Muslim to share Christmas traditions.
 Guests enjoyed stirring wishes into the pudding batter, decorating place cards for the table, and playing board games.
 As psychologist Dr. Robin Alter, says, “Everyone is a little bit happier, and on a little bit better behavior.
 And it’s a nice way of sharing family pride.”

 5. Getting competitive:

-Some teenagers love a competition and if that’s your crew why not start this year?
+Some teenagers love a competition and if that’s your crew why not start a new holiday tradition this year?
 It could be a game of touch football or ultimate frisbee, going for a family run or bike ride, a hike up (first to the top wins … ) or even a video game contest.